--was to toss down on th med a small thinga golden apple.
-Then she breathed upon the guests once, and hod ng the piled fruits and the brim The apple lay gleaming am
+All she did-it seemed a small thing-was to toss down on the table a golden apple.
+Then she breathed upon the guests once, and

-Part B Which detail from paragraph 10 best supports the answer to Par
+The apple lay glearning among the piled truts and the br

-- "The boy grew tall and strong and beautiful, the swiftest runnthe best archer in all the country around." - ng the oak woods they lived together and were happy. ry knew, for the gods know all things, that he was the son of - Priam, king of Troy - but the thought came to them that he would not know who the were, and therefore he would not be afraid to judge between the
+- Part B all from paragraph 10 best supports the answer to Pan Which de "The boy grew tail and strong and beautiful, the swittest runn- - the best archer in all the country around." the oak woods they lived together and were happy - ew, for the gods know all things, that he was the son of - of Troy - huld not know who th refore he would not be afraid to judge between m that he wo it the thought came to the